 On the rag

-I’m currently on the rag and it’s a fucking shit show, it hurts like a bitch, I’m as bloated as a beached whale and I’ve managed to sync up with my partner, which means neither of us are getting the sympathy and attention we truly deserve.
+I’m currently on the rag and it’s an absolute horror show, it hurts like a b, I’m as bloated as a beached whale and I’ve managed to sync up with my partner, which means neither of us are getting the sympathy and attention we truly deserve.
 (We need a 3rd person in our relationship, a thruple if you will, preferably with someone who doesn’t have periods).

 I remember when I was 15, I couldn’t wait for my period to start to prove that I wasn’t a boy (I thought I had actually been born a boy and been raised as a girl because I was such a late/lazy bloomer and was super tomboyish).
 But after the first two days of my first ever period, I realised what a huge inconvenience it was and decided that women should get special treatment for having periods.